Tyson Gay: Personal life

 Gay lives in Clermont, a suburb of Orlando, Florida.
 He had a daughter with Shoshana Boyd, Trinity, and devoted himself to caring for her.
 While Brauman was in prison for fraud, Gay looked after the coach's wife and daughter.
 His mother Daisy married Tim Lowe in 1995, adding two half-siblings, Seth and Haleigh Lowe, to Gay's family.

 On October 16, 2016, Trinity Gay, 15, was fatally shot in the neck.
 She was a bystander during a shootout between occupants of two cars in the parking lot of a Cook Out restaurant in Lexington, Kentucky.
 She died at University of Kentucky Medical Center shortly thereafter.

 Gay attended the St. John Missionary Baptist Church as a child, and when he returns home he still attends the church services.
 "I'm a religious man, so I really believe in my God-given ability, that I can do the unexpected.
 I really do believe I can break a record, or come close to it, or win a medal."
-He is frequently described as a modest and respectful athlete.

 Achievements

 Gay holds the US record in the 100 m with 9.69 s, making him the joint second fastest sprinter, along with Yohan Blake, in the history of the event after Usain Bolt.
-His 19.58 s makes him history's sixth fastest 200 m runner and the USA's fourth fastest.
+His 19.58 s makes him history's tenth fastest 200 m runner and the USA's seventh fastest.
 In 2010 Gay was a member of the fifth-fastest 4 × 100 m relay team in history, running a 37.45 s with teammates Trell Kimmons, Wallace Spearmon and Michael Rodgers in Weltklasse Zürich 2010.
 His sprint combination of 100 m and 200 m in 9.84 s and 19.62 s, run over two days in 2007, was the best ever combo at that time.
 During the Tom Jones Memorial Classic in Gainesville on April 17, 2010, Tyson Gay clocked 44.89 in the 400 m event and became the first man in history to dip under 10.00 in the 100 m, under 20.00 in the 200 m and under 45.00 in the 400 m.